UX research & organizational initiative:

 Speaking with our tower's CEO in an 'Ask Me Anything' session, I inquired about the most painful blindspot for someone of her status and tenure.
 She said that knowing when to dive in deeper to investigate project status rather than simply relying on what she was told is what keeps her up at night.

 Accompanying our CEO in the same session was VP of Corporate Solutions (HR), and when I asked what she uses for an org chart, she said 'We don't have one, I requested one yesterday'.
 They are too labor intensive and she relies on who she knows.
 Organizational awareness relies heavily on the corporate directory and internal wiki pages which are initiated by individuals teams.

-Approach: As a final project submission for an IDEO Innovation course, I proposed a data-driven org chart app that would shed light on team structure, function, project status, personnel, budget-tracking and location.
+Approach: Following the discussions, I thought to apply the feedback towards a final project as a final project submission for an IDEO Observation for Innovation course I was attending.
+I proposed a data-driven org chart app that would shed light on team structure, function, project status, personnel, budget-tracking and location.
 The proposed app would offer data visualization and analytics combined with AR way-finding across campuses to better connect awareness of projects across teams via an intuitive walk-through.
 The proposal also explores new tools for virtual collaboration.

 Outcomes: The project was well received by HR and development, particularly for navigating corporate real estate, and was earmarked for consideration...pending funding.
 One of the developers was particularly keen on applying QR codes across campuses for AR navigation.